skle/snw-cordova-imagePicker/README.md

 Added:
     iOS
-    - options.useOriginal (bool) can be used to boost the performance when you don't need to do any image manipulation.
+    - options.useOriginal (bool) can be used to boost the performance when you don't need to do any image manipulation
     - Loading spinner
-    - "Select All" button
+    - Select All button
     - Adaptive layout that supports iPhone 6, 6+ and possibly future models
     - Cosmetic changes reflecting iOS 8